derrikdennis/leaflet-challenge/README.md

 ### Basic Visualization

-1. **Get your data set**
+1. **Obtain the latest information from USGS**

    The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
+Select the dataset for the past 7 days.
 Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize.
 When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
 You will be using the URL of this JSON to pull in the data for our visualization.

 2. **Import & Visualize the Data**